Iran University of Medical Sciences • Journals

 Double-anonymous

-By default, IUMS journals use double-anonymous peer review: authors and reviewers do not know each other’s identities, unless a journal clearly states an alternative model.
+By default, IUMS journals use double-anonymous peer review unless a journal clearly states an alternative model.

 • Number of reviews and decision categories